yael-katsman/ActiveRAG/README.md

 ## Results
-Our experiments focused on evaluating ACTIVERAG’s performance in Top-5 and Top-10 settings, where the model generates responses using the top 5 or top 10 passages retrieved by an external ranking model.
+Our experiments focused on evaluating ACTIVERAG’s performance in Top-5 and Top-10 settings, where the model generates responses using the top 5 or top 10 passages retrieved by an external retrieval model.

 **Table 1**:
 | Prompt       | NQ Top-5 Accuracy (%) | NQ Top-10 Accuracy (%) | TriviaQA Top-5 Accuracy (%) | TriviaQA Top-10 Accuracy (%) |